Legislative Framework for Record Retention Requirements

 In addition, Government Decision no. 905/2017 requires that employee personnel files must be retained at the employer’s headquarters or at a secondary headquarters (if the hiring of employees is performed at the secondary headquarters).
 The personnel file includes documents necessary for employment such as the individual employment contract, additional documents and other documents related to modification, suspension and termination of individual employment contracts, study documents / qualification certificates, and any other document certifying the legality and correctness of the completion in the register.

 Law no. 319/2006 on health & safety at work (and associated regulations) includes the requirement that individual training forms are retained through the employment relationship and are accompanied by a copy of the last aptitude chart issued by the occupational doctor; and, work accident investigation files are retained in the employer’s archive.
 Common practice is to retain these health and safety related documents in paper form.
+Recent legal amendments allow employers to retain proof of training electronically with a simple, advanced or, qualified electronic signature.

 Note that in the event of a labor audit, inspectors can generally request any employment related document.
 Therefore, employment related documents should remain accessible to be given to an inspector, if requested.